FirelyTeam/firely-docs-firely-terminal/getting_started/InstallingFirelyTerminal.rst

 Installing Firely Terminal on Linux and Mac
 -------------------------------------------

 Firely Terminal can be used cross platform.
-For Linux and Mac you need to make sure that the dotnet tools are added ot the path.
+For Linux and Mac you need to make sure that the dotnet tools are added to the path.

 The workflow for both platforms: